EbYVarghese18/DevOps_Project_01/README.md

-    Cheers :) you have successfully configured the app.
+Cheers :smile: you have successfully configured the app.
 Reach me out if you have any doubts.